ciena-blueplanet/eslint-plugin-ember-standard/documentation/rules/computed-property-readonly.md

 # computed-property-readonly

+> NOTE: Currently this rule does not work with [ember-computed-decorators](https://github.com/rwjblue/ember-computed-decorators)

 ## always

 When this rule is given the *always* option it will ensure that computed properties are ALWAYS readOnly.